By Kim DeMattia

-We’ve all had the experience of setting ambitious New Year’s Resolutions with the idea that “this will be the year!”… only to feel defeated by mid-January.
+We’ve all had the experience of setting ambitious New Year’s resolutions with the idea that “this will be the year!”… only to feel defeated by mid-January.
 Why does this happen?
-It’s not because we’re bad people or we’re totally lacking in willpower… according to psychologist Dayna Lee-Baggley, it’s because we set the wrong goals in the first place.
+It’s not because we’re bad people or we’re lacking willpower… according to psychologist Dayna Lee-Baggley, it’s because we set the wrong goals in the first place.

-It turns out that succeeding with our goals depends a lot on the kind of goals we set… and on a recent episode of My Weight live (watch it here), Dr. Lee-Baggley shared three simple tips for setting goals that will set us up for success.
-Here they are:
+It turns out that succeeding with our goals depends a lot on the kind of goals we set… and on a recent episode of My Weight Live (watch it here), Dr. Lee-Baggley shared three simple tips for setting goals that will set us up for success:

 Dr. Lee-Baggley says the first thing someone should think about when setting a goal is to choose a behavior.
-She explains further, “a behavior is something that someone else can see you do.
-Behaviors do not include feelings – it’s not whether you want to do it or even whether you enjoyed it,” but rather a concrete action.
+She explains, “a behavior is something that someone else can see you do.
+Behaviors do not include feelings – it’s not whether you want to do it or even whether you enjoyed it” but rather a concrete action.

-Some examples of behaviors include 30 minutes of walking around your neighborhood three times a week, choosing to drink water instead of soda at the restaurants while out with friends, or making a healthy breakfast each morning.
-Behaviors are not “lose 5 pounds this week” or “feel really excited to go to the gym.”
-They are actions that you can track and cross off of a to-do list… positive reinforcement that will help keep you motivated.
+Some examples of behaviors include 30 minutes walking around your neighborhood three times a week, choosing to drink water instead of soda while out with friends, or making a nutritious breakfast each morning.
+Behaviors are not “lose 5 pounds this week” or “feel excited to go to the gym.”
+They are actions that you can track and cross off of a to-do list.

-If you already walk two days a week, a 90% goal might be planning to walk 30 minutes a day three days a week.
+If you already walk two days a week, a 90% goal might be planning to walk 30 minutes a day, three days a week.
 You’re starting with something realistic which enables you to succeed and then build on your success by making the next goal a little bigger.
-The key here is to pick something you know you can do, do it, allow yourself to feel successful and then build on your momentum and choose a slightly more ambitious goal (that you now know that you can do).
-It becomes a super-positive and self-affirming cycle…
+The key here is to pick something you know you can do, do it, and allow yourself to feel successful.
+Then, build on your momentum and choose a slightly more ambitious goal (that you now know that you can do).
+This becomes a super-positive and self-affirming cycle.

-Dr. Lee-Baggley’s third tip is to pick a “do instead” goal.
-Oftentimes people choose a goal around food that is very restrictive.
+Dr. Lee-Baggley’s third tip is to try picking a “do instead” goal.
+People often choose a goal around food that is very restrictive.
 For example, “I’m going to stop eating junk food.”
-Dr. Lee-Baggley encourages you instead to ask yourself, “‘What am I going to do instead of eating junk food?’ andfocus on adding healthy things into your diet rather than taking unhealthy things out.”
+Instead, Dr. Lee-Baggley encourages you to ask yourself, “‘What am I going to eat instead of junk food?’ and focus on adding nutritious things into your diet, rather than taking unhealthy things out.
 This will help you feel less deprived.

-She explains further that restrictive goals “create something known as the thought suppression effect, which is: the more you try to not think about something, the more you’ll think about it, and this will make your goal that much harder to accomplish.”
+She explains that restrictive goals “create something known as the thought suppression effect: the more you try to not think about something, the more you’ll think about it, and this will make your goal that much harder to accomplish.”

-Examples of “do instead” goals are “I will replace my soda at lunch with sparkling water during the work week,” or “I will start enjoying ‘meatless Mondays.’”
-Notice that these goals are not “I will give up soda” or “I am cutting out meat.”
+Examples of “do instead” goals are: “I will replace my soda at lunch with sparkling water during the work week,” or “I will start enjoying ‘Meatless Mondays.’”
+Notice that these goals are not “I will give up soda” or “I will not eat meat anymore.”

-Incorporating these three tips when setting goals for yourself will increase your likelihood of success, make you feel great about yourself, and help you reach your long-term goals.
-Try them out and let us know how it goes!
-Leave a comment for us on our this My Weight Live episode and keep us posted on your progress!
+Incorporating these three tips when setting goals for yourself will increase your likelihood of success, allow you to feel more confident in yourself, and help you reach your long-term goals.
+Try them out, and leave a comment for us on this My Weight Live episode to keep us posted on your progress!